 - Avoid generic responses that don't match your dealership's brand voice

-- Remember that complex trades or financing discussions still need a human - plan for handoff
+- Remember that complex trades or financing discussions still need human expertise - plan handoff protocols

 Choose the Right Chatbot Platform for Dealerships

-You've got options: purpose-built automotive platforms like ChatBot Builder for auto, broader business chatbots like Drift or Intercom, or enterprise AI solutions like NeuralWay that specialize in lead generation and qualification.
-Each has trade-offs between ease of use, customization, and pricing.
-NeuralWay, for instance, is built specifically for high-volume lead capture and qualification with minimal setup - it handles car dealership workflows out of the box.
-Others require more technical configuration but offer greater flexibility.
-Your choice depends on your technical resources, budget, and specific needs.
-A small 5-person lot might want plug-and-play simplicity, while a 50+ person operation can justify more complex, customizable platforms.
+Platform options include purpose-built automotive solutions like AutoLeadStar, broader business chatbots like Drift or Intercom, or enterprise AI platforms like NeuralWay specializing in lead generation.
+Each offers different trade-offs between ease of use, customization depth, and pricing structure.
+NeuralWay provides automotive-specific workflows out of the box with minimal setup required.
+Others demand more technical configuration but offer greater flexibility.
+Your choice depends on technical resources, budget constraints, and specific needs.
+Small dealerships want plug-and-play simplicity, while larger operations can justify complex, customizable platforms.

 - Test free trials with actual customer questions from your FAQ